-- Complete the required course of study, at least 50% of which is completed at Keiser University - Earn a minimum grade average of 3.0 - Demonstrate competency in all of the DCP program objectives - Fulfill all quantitative and qualitative clinical requirements - Hold a baccalaureate degree from a college or university recognized by the USDE - Complete all requirements for the Doctor of Chiropractic degree within 6 years of matriculation into the program, or within 6 years of beginning a DCP program (exceptions for active military service and other extenuating circumstances are reviewed by the Vice President of the College of Chiropractic Medicine)
+- Complete the required course of study, at least 50% of which is completed at Keiser University - Earn a minimum grade average of 3.0 (on a scale of 4) - A student must achieve a minimum cumulative grade point average (GPA) of 3.0 after completing each semester at Keiser University.
+Students in the Doctor of Chiropractic program may be considered (on an individual basis) to have met the requirements for Satisfactory Academic Progress (SAP) upon appeal to the Vice President of the College of Chiropractic Medicine if they have a cumulative GPA between 2.75-2.99 (for semesters 1-3), and less than a 3.0 for semesters 4-10, providing there is evidence of continuous academic progress.
+The graduation requirement of achieving a cumulative GPA of 3.0 or higher remains unchanged for DC program students. - Demonstrate competency in all the DCP program and course objectives - Fulfill all quantitative and qualitative clinical requirements - Hold a Baccalaureate degree from a USDE recognized accredited college or university - Complete all requirements for the Doctor of Chiropractic degree within 6 years of matriculation into the program, or within 6 years of beginning a DC program (exceptions for active military service and other extenuating circumstances are reviewed by the Vice President of the College of Chiropractic Medicine and Associate Vice-Chancellor of the Graduate School) - At a minimum a first attempt on parts I, II, and III of the National Board of Chiropractic Examiners (NBCE) examination.
+And registration of NBCE Part IV (prior to graduation).